PROFESSIONAL LEARNING:

 TEACHER | AUTHOR

-If you are hearing or seeing this in the classroom, your students may be struggling with their mental health, and inhibiting their capacity to learn.
+If you are hearing or seeing this in the classroom, your students may be struggling with anxiety and depression, and inhibiting their potential to learn, develop and grow.

 Research shows that blocking out physical sensations related to emotions increases anxiety and depression symptoms.

 The latest neuroscience shows why we can't always talk or rationalise our way out of problems, and why every student must learn how to develop interoception, the capacity to feel, from an early age.
-Your staff will learn to develop their own interoceptive skills through experiential practice using the 'MEET.
-GREET.
-TREAT.' model so they can then teach their students how to find safety with their biggest thoughts, fears and feelings.
+Learn three skills to teach your students so they can break through their negative thinking patterns and reach their true potential.

-It's never been more important to provide explicit instruction to feel safe with intense thoughts and feelings.
+It's never been more important to provide explicit instruction to feel comfort in the discomfort.

 Shockingly, suicide is the leading cause of death for Australians aged 15-44.
 Further, people with autism can experience pain, including mental and emotional pain, at a higher intensity.
-Somatic strategies are pivotal to create emotional safety for all students in your school, including those who have sensitivities or are neurodivergent.
-Your staff will walk away from this comprehensive, contemporary professional learning with direct and highly-practical therapeutic steps to teach their students to stay engaged and accelerate their academic success.
+Emotional safety is vital for all students in your school, including those who have sensitivities or are neurodivergent.
+Your staff will walk away from this experiential professional learning with practical strategies to prevent and ease student anxiety and depression so they can accelerate their learning success.

-If you are dedicated to supporting your students, but see signs of poor mental health, this professional learning gives your staff:
+If you are dedicated to supporting your students, but see signs of poor engagement and wellbeing, this professional learning gives your staff:

 Ready to expand learning capacity in your school?